-Walking around the remaining barracks provides visitors with a detailed insight into what life was like for prisoners while a museum features pictures, artefacts and details about significant events during the camp’s upsetting past.
+Walking around the remaining barracks provides visitors with a detailed insight into what life was like for prisoners while a museum features pictures, artifacts and details about significant events during the camp’s upsetting past.

 Englischer Garten (English Garden)

-Just a stone’s throw from the city centre is an expansive park covering around four kilometres, making it bigger than London’s Hyde Park and New York’s Central Park.
+Just a stone’s throw from the city centre is an expansive park covering around four kilometers, making it bigger than London’s Hyde Park and New York’s Central Park.
 Popular with both locals and tourists, the English Garden is a quiet oasis away from Munich’s bustling urban area.

 In all seasons, walking or cycling around the park are both very popular pursuits.
-But in the summer, the scenic amphitheatre plays host to several open-air concerts while boating events take place on the park’s central lake, known as the Kleinhesselhoher See.
+But in the summer, the scenic amphitheater plays host to several open-air concerts while boating events take place on the park’s central lake, known as the Kleinhesselhoher See.